formalsec/explode-js/bench/README.md

 --------------------------------------------------
 return eval(createWrapper($$__fn__$$.name, options))
 ```

-The full trace can be found in the saved stdout file: `out/5_fast/fast-stdout.log`.
-One can manually construct the exploit for the above example:
+Based on the provided log, one can manually construct the following exploit:

 ```js
 var thenify = require("thenify");